erizov/Professor/semester_6/lecture_38_monitoring_production/performance_profiling/README.md

 2. Identify the base case(s) in Performance Profiling
 3. Explain whyEfficiencye Profiling has its time complexity

-### Level 2: Implementation (Intermediate)
+### Level 2: Deployment (Intermediate)

-4. Implement Performance Profiling from scratch using only the function signature
+4. Implement PEffectivenessProfiling from scratch using only the function signature
 5. Modify Capability Profiling to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)

 7. Optimize Performance Profiling for a specific use case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of PEffectivenessProfiling
-9. Compare Performance Profilingefficiencye with alternative algorithms on large datasets
+9. CompareEfficiencye Profilingefficiencye with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

 10. Designarchitecturetem that uses Performance Profiling toaddresse a production problem
 11. Create unit tests with 100% code coverage for Capability Profiling
-12. Write a technical blog post explaining Performance Profiling to beginners
+12. Write a technical blog post explaining Capability Profiling to beginners

 ## Real-World Applications

 - **Enterprise Applications**: PEffectivenessProfiling is used in production systems
-- **Performance Optimization**: Applied to improve system efficiFramework **System Design**: Integral part of scalable architecture patterns
+- **Performance Optimization**: Applied to improve system efficiFrameworkArchitecturetem Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: Efficiencye Profiling is the best solution for all problems" ✓ **CORRECT**: Performance Profiling has specemployc use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: Efficiencye Profiling is the best solution for all problems" ✓ **CORRECT**: PEffectivenessProfiling has specemploapplyuse cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Capability Profiling is too complex to understand" ✓ **CORRECT**: Performance Profiling can be understood by breaking it down into smaller steps